- All Topics

 Lubricants are the lifeblood of your machinery.
 Your machines’ life expectancy depends largely on the quality and state of these lubricants to bathe heavily loaded frictional surfaces.
-This also goes for investing in quality tools and technology used in your lubrication program (such as routing software or automated lubricators) to promote efficiency.
+This also goes for investing in quality technologies and tools used in your lubrication program (such as routing software or automated lubricators) to promote efficiency.
 Optimum reliability and lubrication must go hand in hand.

 Now that you are aware of the perils of poor-quality lubricants and lubrication, let’s take a look at the many opportunities to reduce lubricant spending without compromising reliability.
 Start by writing a simple lubricant specification for each machine.